New Book by one of my favorite authors, Harold Ivan Smith

 up of many things including, behaviors, cultural traits, and psychological traits that are associated with a specific sex.

-is a disparity between a person's gender identity and biological sex.
-Pressure to conform to accepted gender roles and expression,
+there is a disparity between a person's gender identity and biological sex.
+Pressure to conform to accepted gender roles and

-of being male or female- it's whether you consider or feel yourself to be male or female.
-A person's gender identity doesn't
+Your internal sense of being male or female- it's whether you consider or feel yourself to be male or female.
+A person's gender

-necessarily reflect his or her biological sex.
-There are gender activitist, like Kate Bornstein, who believe it's possible
+identity doesn't necessarily reflect his or her biological sex.
+There are gender activitist, like Kate Bornstein, who believe

 people get mental and physical treatment, which can be especially helpful for people trying to physically transition their